 The ship pushed off from the dock and began a series of maneuvers.
 Rather than heading right out to sea and under the Vasa de Gama Bridge, Star Clipper sailed in the opposite direction, only to complete a full circle and begin the exercise again.
 An announcement clarified that the ship had to adjust the sextant.

 Views of the nighttime cityscape passed before us, the lighting catching the details of the buildings.
 As the ship left the dock, the theme from “Conquest of Paradise” from the movie 1492 played to the wind–the beginning of an epic adventure as Star Clipper sailed up the shadowy river and into the sea of darkness.

-After unpacking, I made by way through the maze of hallways below deck to the dining room.
-Dinner, served cruise-fancy, which I describe as small portions on a large plate with garnish and artistic arrangement.
+After unpacking, I made my way through the maze of hallways below the deck to the dining room.
+Dinner served cruise-fancy, which I describe as small portions on a large plate with garnish and artistic arrangement.
 I dinned with two other couples from the States.
 Veterans of the Star Ship cruises, the couples talked about the relaxing atmosphere of these cruises.
 That description did not resonate with me just then because I had already begun to feel woozy, despite taking several seasick meds, and such a feeling was far from relaxing.
-Most of passengers were seasoned travelers and represented Europe, US, and Australia; the crew also had an international flavor with the Philippines, Indonesia and India represented.
+Most passengers were seasoned travelers and represented Europe, the US, and Australia; the crew also had an international flavor with the Philippines, Indonesia, and India represented.
 Announcements came over the intercom in English, German and French.

 Thursday 9 April, At Sea